(Co-written with J. Simpson)

 With over 15 years experience in digital music, CD Baby has had time to get a number of things right in regards to helping musicians get their music out there.
 Most notably, the customer support.

 They’re well-known for offering exceptional customer service for artists they represent (with all of that due to their exceptional founder, Derek Sivers, who sold the company over a decade ago).
 While Derek was running the company, you really could tell that this place was a “totally different” kind of company – that they truly care, which is unique in the often anonymous world of digital companies – or any companies, for that matter.

-Stem is one of the new kids on the block when it comes to digital service providers.
-If you're looking for a digital distributor for music with some of the most cutting-edge features, mixed with traditional values like personal attention, quality, and ease-of-use, Stem will more than meet your needs.
+Stem is one of the new kids on the block when it comes to digital distribution companies.
+If you’re looking for a digital distributor for music with some of the most cutting-edge features, mixed with traditional values like personal attention, quality, and ease-of-use, Stem will more than meet your needs.

 Their back end has been a strong collaboration tool, making it quick, easy, and intuitive to split payments, share data, and manage contracts between multiple people.

-Human Re-Sources is a digital service provider from the son of Dr. J (J. Erving).
+Human Re-Sources is a digital distribution company brought to you from the son of Dr. J (J. Erving).